 Measurement of equity securities - Equity securities that have a quoted market price are carried at their fair value.
 Fair value is determined based upon current bid prices.
 If a market for a financial asset is not active, fair value is determined based upon a valuation technique.
 This includes the use of recent arms-length transactions, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants to price similar instruments.
 Where fair value is not determined based upon an actively traded market price, judgement is required to take into consideration the impact of liquidity, concentration, uncertainty of market factors, pricing assumptions and other risks affecting the specific instrument.
-In the event that the fair value of an unlisted security cannot be measured reliably, these investments are measured at cost.
+In the event that the fair value of an unlisted security cannot be measured reliably, these investments are measured at cost less impairment loss (if any).

-Where the investment is held for long term strategic purposes, these investments are accounted for either as available for sale, with changes in fair value being recognised in equity, or at fair value through profit or loss.
+Where the investment is held for long term strategic purposes, these investments are accounted for as available for sale, with changes in fair value being recognised in equity.